Gareth Gwenlan: Personal life and death

-Gwenlan married three times: to Valerie Bonner, an artist, on 21 April 1962 in York and they had a child together.
-On 14 February 1986 he married Sarah Elizabeth Fanghanel, a personal assistant to Gwenlan.
+Gwenlan married three times.
+On 21 April 1962 in York, he married Valerie Bonner, an artist, and they had a child together.
+On 14 February 1986, he married Sarah Elizabeth Fanghanel, a personal assistant to Gwenlan.
 He had another child from a separate relationship.
 His final marriage was to Gail Susan Evans on 9 September 2000 in Putley where they lived until his death from metastatic oesophageal cancer on 8 May 2016.